nurture-tech/unity-mcp-server/CONTRIBUTING.md

-# Contributing to Nurture Unity MCP Server
+# Contributing to Union

-First off, thank you for considering contributing to the Nurture Unity MCP Server (NUPS)!
+First off, thank you for considering contributing to the Union - The Unity MCP Server!
 We welcome any type of contribution, from reporting bugs and suggesting enhancements to improving documentation and submitting new features.

 ## Guiding Principles